CAD Compliance Made Simple: Audit Trails Without the Headache

 With geometry-locked generation:

-• Output geometry is mathematically constrained to input CAD
+- Output is designed to stay aligned with input CAD

 Exportable Compliance Artifacts